Komerishetty-Revanth/rest-api-with-flask/README.md

 Run the Flask application:

-python app.py
+python flask.py

 You should see output similar to this:

- * Serving Flask app 'app'
+ * Serving Flask app 'flask'
  * Debug mode: on
 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.
  * Running on http://127.0.0.1:5000